OrestisStefanou/moneytoring/README.md

-# How to run the app
+# How to run the app locally
-uvicorn app.main:app --reload
+1. Install pipenv
+2. Run 'pipenv install'
+3. Run 'uvicorn app.main:app --reload'

 # How to run tests
 pytest app/tests/

 # Code structure
 - models: All the pydantic models that we use to model the data we use in the app.In database subfolder we have the models that are backed with a table in our db and in http subfolder the models that we use to structure the response we get from our http providers